MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ### Recovery metrics

-Recovery targets correspond to RTO, RPO, MTTR, and MTBF metrics.
-In contrast to availability targets, recovery targets for these measurements don't depend heavily on Microsoft SLAs.
+Definitions for realistic recovery targets, RTO, RPO, MTTR, and MTBF metrics, rely on your [failure mode analysis](failure-mode-analysis.md) and your plans and testing for business continuity and [disaster recovery](disaster-recovery.md).
+In defining these targets, factor in the platform-provided recovery guarantees.
 Microsoft publishes RTO and RPO guarantees only for some products, like [SQL Database](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview).

-Definitions for realistic recovery targets rely on your [failure mode analysis](failure-mode-analysis.md) and your plans and testing for business continuity and [disaster recovery](disaster-recovery.md).
 Before you finish this work, discuss aspirational targets with stakeholders and ensure that your architecture design supports the recovery targets to the best of your understanding.
 Clearly communicate to stakeholders that any flows or entire workloads that aren't thoroughly tested for recovery metrics shouldn't have guaranteed SLAs.
 Make sure that stakeholders understand that recovery targets can change over time as workloads are updated.
 The workload can become more complex as customers are added or as you adopt new technologies to improve the customer experience.
 These changes can increase or decrease your recovery metrics.

 > [!NOTE]
 > MTBF can be challenging to define and guarantee.
 Platforms as a service (PaaS) or software as a service (SaaS) can fail and recover without any notification from the cloud provider, and the process can be completely transparent to you or your customers.
 If you define targets for this metric, cover only components that are under your control.